 Sponsored by Richman Law Group

-Moderator: Tyson-Lord Gray, lawyer, Richman Law Group, NY
+Moderator: Tyson-Lord Gray, attorney, Richman Law Group, NY

-Speakers: Larry Bohlen, chief operating officer, HRI Labs, MD Kim Richman, founding partner, Richman Law Group, NY Jennifer Shecter, senior director of content impact and outreach, Consumer Reports, NY
+Speakers: Larry Bohlen, chief operating officer, Health Research Institute, IA Kim Richman, founding member, Richman Law Group, NY Jennifer Shecter, senior director of content impact and outreach, Consumer Reports, NY

-This dinner panel follows up on a well-attended workshop at the 2017 SAFSF Forum in Gainesville, Florida, which introduced a Racial Equity Implementation Guide (REIG) to help food hubs integrate the value of racial equity in their everyday operations, governance models, and decision making.
-Many SAFSF attendees called for a continuing discussion on how to further address racial equity in the broader food system.
+This dinner panel dives deeper into the conversation from the preceding plenary, Transforming the Food System via Racial Equity Implementation, which provides an overview of the Racial Equity Implementation Guide (REIG) introduced to help food hubs integrate the value of racial equity into their everyday operations, governance model, and decision making.
+This dinner continues the discussion of how to further address racial equity in the broader food system, centering on land as a critical root of racial equity.

-During this dinner, we will explore how the questions offered by the REIG framework can deepen perspectives and understanding of the place of racial equity in our efforts to transform the food system.
-Our conversation will be facilitated by Tamara Jones of the Southeastern African American Farmers Organic Network (SAAFON); Savonala “Savi” Horne of Land Loss Prevention Project; and Dara Cooper of National Black Food and Justice Alliance, HEAL (Health, Environment, Agriculture, and Labor) Food Alliance, and a 2018 James Beard Leadership Award recipient.
+Our conversation will be facilitated by Dara Cooper of National Black Food and Justice Alliance, HEAL (Health, Environment, Agriculture, and Labor) Food Alliance, and a 2018 James Beard Leadership Award recipient; Savonala “Savi” Horne of Land Loss Prevention Project; and Tamara Jones of the Southeastern African American Farmers Organic Network (SAAFON).
 The development of the Racial Equity Implementation Guide was supported by the Surdna Foundation and the Center for Social Inclusion (Race Forward).

 Sponsored by Surdna Foundation and Jesse Smith Noyes Foundation

-Speakers: Dara Cooper, national organizer, National Black Food and Justice Alliance; member, HEAL Food Alliance, PA Savonala (Savi) Horne, executive director, Land Loss Prevention Project, NC Tamara Jones, CEO, Evident Impact LLC, GA
+Facilitators: Dara Cooper, national organizer, National Black Food and Justice Alliance; member, HEAL Food Alliance, PA Savonala (Savi) Horne, executive director, North Carolina Association of Black Lawyers Land Loss Prevention Project, NC Tamara Jones, executive director, Southeastern African American Farmers Organic Network (SAAFON), GA